connorskees/grass/README.md

 `grass` experimentally releases a
 [WASM version of the library to npm](https://www.npmjs.com/package/@connorskees/grass), compiled using wasm-bindgen.
-To use `grass` in your JavaScript projects, just run `npm install @connorskees/grass` to add it to your package.json.
-Better documentation for this version will be provided when the library becomes more stable.
+To use `grass` in your JavaScript projects, run `npm install @connorskees/grass` to add it to your package.json.
+This version of grass is not currently well documented, but one can find example usage in the [`grassmeister` repository](https://github.com/connorskees/grassmeister).

-## Features
+## Cargo Features

 ### commandline